eastmaels/steemblog.github.io/_posts/account/deanliu/2018-11-10_japan-aesthetics-2--deans-tokyo-snapshots-3qnf7syg.md

 - - -

-This page is synchronized from the post: [Japan Aesthetics #2 🍙 Dean's Tokyo Snapshots 🍙](https://steemit.com/@deanliu/japan-aesthetics-2--deans-tokyo-snapshots-3qnf7syg)
+This page is synchronized from the post: ['Japan Aesthetics #2 🍙 Dean''s Tokyo Snapshots 🍙'](https://steemit.com/@deanliu/japan-aesthetics-2--deans-tokyo-snapshots-3qnf7syg)